edsl/endefensadelsl.org/_revision/2011-09-01-harmony_harmfull.markdown

 that entice developers to give control of their software work over to companies.

-El Proyecto Armonía se vende como reparación de algo que nuestra comunidad no considera roto.
-El Proyecto Armonía es un juego de plantillas de documentos, principalmente promulgadas y diseñadas por abogados corporativos, que intentan seducir a los desarrolladores a entregar el control de su trabajo a las compañías.
+El Proyecto Harmony se vende a sí mismo como reparación de algo que nuestra comunidad realmente no considera roto.
+El Proyecto HarmonyArmonía es un juego de plantillas de documentos, principalmente promulgadas y diseñadas por abogados corporativos, que intentan seducir a los desarrolladores a entregar el control de su trabajo a las compañías.

 My analysis below is primarily about how these agreements are problematic for individual developers.
 An analysis of the agreements in light of